everlytic/.github/profile/README.md

-# Optimise Multi-Channel Comms & Grow Your Business More Effectively
+# Optimise Multi-Channel Comms & Grow Your Business
 [![Hero Image](./profile/hero.jpg)](https://everlytic.com)

 Everlytic is a digital messaging platform that helps your business communicate efficiently and personally via email, SMS, voice broadcasting, web push, and marketing automation – at scale.